ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

    Finally, use **SEO → Connect Google Account** to authorize your Google account.
 After connecting, you will be able to select your Analytics Measurement ID and Ads Customer ID from dropdown menus.
 4. The plugin relies on WordPress's built-in HTTP API and has no external dependencies.
-5. Ensure the PHP DOM extension is installed.
+5. Ensure the PHP DOM/LibXML extension is installed.
 Without it, HTML analysis and AI research features will be unavailable.
 6. Follow the steps in the **Google integration** section below to copy your Search Console verification code and Google Ads developer token.
 These values cannot be fetched via API and must be entered manually on the SEO settings